-$$V{t+k,ij}^ = 1 - \left[P\left(\ln y{tij} > \ln \overline{y} \right) \right]^k \tag{9}$$ where: $V{t+k,ij}^$ is the vulnerability threshold at time t to fall below the poverty threshold (at least once) in the next k years; $P(\ln y{tij} > \ln \overline{y})$ is the probability of having an income above the poverty threshold in any given year.
-The vulnerability threshold of 0.5, the most commonly used threshold in the empirical literature (Pritchett et al., 2000; Kühl, 2003; Zhang and Wan, 2006), is adopted in our study.
-On the other hand, a time horizon of 3 years is considered since the interval between the waves of the panel data used in this study is 3 years.
-Thus, given equation (9), the estimated vulnerability threshold at time t to fall below the poverty threshold (at least once) in the next 3 years is 0.2063.
+$$V{t+k,ij}^{} = 1 - \left[ P \left( \ln y{tij} > \ln z \right) \right]^{k}$$ (9)

+where: $V{t+k,ij}^$ is the vulnerability threshold at time t to fall below the poverty threshold (at least once) in the next k years; $P(\ln y{tij} > \ln z)$ is the probability of having an income above the poverty threshold in any given year.
+The vulnerability threshold of 0.5, the most commonly used threshold in the empirical literature (Pritchett et al., 2000; Kühl, 2003; Zhang and Wan, 2006), is adopted in our study with a time horizon 3 years.
+Given equation (9), the estimated vulnerability threshold at time t to fall below the poverty threshold (at least once) in the next 3 years is 0.2063.
-The categorization of poverty and vulnerability to poverty of households adopted in this study slightly differs from that in Suryahadi and Sumarto (2003) as it takes into account the longitudinal structure of the data.
-The poverty status is identified based on the observed income of a household for the given period.

 A household is considered as poor (non-poor) if its per capita income is below (above) the poverty threshold.
 The chronic poor are referred to as households that are persistently poor from 2003 to 2009.
 The transitory poor are households that became poor once or twice during the period 2003-2009.
-This group is further disaggregated into two sub-groups: the households which were in poverty in 2003 but escaped from poverty in 2006 or later ('moving up') and those not in poverty in 2003 but slipped down into poverty in 2006 or later ('slipping down').
+This group is further disaggregated into two sub-groups: the households which were in poverty in 2003 but escaped from poverty in 2006 or later ('moving up') and thosenot in poverty in 2003 but slipped down into poverty in 2006 or later ('slipping down').
 The never poor are referred to as the households which were consistently non-poor throughout the period.

-The vulnerability status is identified based on the estimated vulnerability to poverty of households.
+The vulnerability status is identified in a similar way.
 A household is considered vulnerable (not vulnerable) if its estimated vulnerability to poverty is below (above) the vulnerability threshold.
-The major vulnerability groups of households (namely: highly vulnerable, moderately vulnerable, less vulnerable, and not vulnerable) are defined based on the number of times a household is classified as vulnerable.
-Moreover, the moderately vulnerable and the less vulnerable households can be collectively known as 'relatively vulnerable'.
+The major vulnerability groups of households (namely: highly vulnerable, moderately vulnerable, less vulnerable, and not vulnerable) are defined based on the number of times a household is can be collectively known as 'relatively vulnerable'.